JatinDjd/mit_campaign_india/README.md

 ## Introduction

-This repository contains the source code for the **Campaign India** web project.
+This repository contains the source code for the **Campaign** web project.
 It's aimed at delivering elegant and efficient web designs while maintaining consistent styling throughout the application.

 ## Folder Structure